Ch-Suharsha/taskflow-analytics/README.md

 ---

 ## 🎤 Final Thought
-Data analysis isn't just about writing code—it's about **making better decisions**.

 This project demonstrates my ability to take raw, messy goals ("fix retention"), translate them into technical requirements, and deliver actionable insights that drive revenue.

-**I am ready to bring this same rigorous, product-focused mindset to your team.**